takezoe/play2-hands-on/content/play2.6-scalikejdbc3.2/create_project.md

 > **POINT**
 >
 > * While running application by `sbt run`, hot deployment is available.
-So modification of source code is applied to running application immediately.
+So modification of source code is applied to running application immediately
-> * You can stop your application by CTRL+D.
+> * You can stop your application by CTRL+D
-> * Continuous modification of source code with `sbt  run` often causes sudden process shutdown or freeze by the lack of memory.
+> * Continuous modification of source code with `sbt  run` often causes sudden process shutdown or freeze by the lack of memory
-> * When your application shutdown suddenly, please re-run `sbt run`.
+> * When your application shutdown suddenly, please re-run `sbt run`
-> * When your application freezes, close-and-reopen your terminal and run `sbt run` again.
+> * When your application freezes, close-and-reopen your terminal and run `sbt run` again